 Glue is kind of special because there are five values involved.
-The return value is a glue spec node but when you pass false as last argument to tex.get you get the width of the glue and when you pass true you get all five values.
+The return value is a glue_spec node but when you pass false as last argument to tex.get you get the width of the glue and when you pass true you get all five values.
 Otherwise you get a node which is a copy of the internal value so you are responsible for its freeing at the LUA end.
 When you set a glue quantity you can either pass a glue spec or upto five numbers.
-If you pass true to get you get 5 values returned for a glue and when you pass false you only get the width returned.